-There are those people that think most conflicts can be solved by words and they are certain that a calm discussion will resolve any problem.
-There are also those who think that bullets will do most of the talking during a desperate situation and I assume they might be on the winning side if all hell breaks loose.
+There are those people that think most conflicts can be solved by words.
+They are certain that a calm discussion will resolve any problem.
+There are also those who think that bullets will do most of the talking during a desperate situation.
+I assume they might be on the winning side if all hell breaks loose.
 You might not like the idea of a conflict, but even so, you need to be prepared.
-Using ammo for bartering will not be uncommon and many people will need various type of ammo for different purposes (hunting, self-defense, looting, etc.).
+Using ammo for bartering will not be uncommon.
+Many people will need various type of ammo for different purposes (hunting, self-defense, looting, etc.).
 Stockpiling popular rounds such as .22LR, 9mm, .223, 5.56mm and 12 gauge shells is something you need to consider, regardless if you’re a pacifist or not.

 Related reading: Five Guns every American should own

-If you think about it in terms of survival, every person needs about one pound of dry substance every day just to survive at the most basic level.
+If you think about it in terms of survival, every person needs about one pound of dry substance every day.
+This is needed just to survive at the most basic level.
 Storing foods like rice, corn meal, flour is not expensive and it can last for many years, if stored properly.
-You can use these foods as barter items or you can cook various dishes for added value and exchange those meals for the items you need.
+You can use these foods as barter items or you can cook various dishes for added value.
+Exchange those meals for the items you need.
 If you want to have top items when it comes to barter food items, try stockpiling MREs or any other survival rations that you can buy on sale.

 While some people will say that stockpiling batteries is a no-brainer, there is more to it than one assumes.
 It is true that everything runs on batteries these days and such items are seen as disposables by the vast majority of people.
 Every battery can be recharged and there is more to stockpiling batteries than just buying them from the store.
 Even more, I you can improve the deal by offering to recharge or recondition old batteries.
 Many people don’t know that even Alkaline batteries can be recharged and that having a charger like this one can really make a difference.

 Recommended article: Everything you need to know about batteries for emergency preparedness